Return to Oz: Critical response

 Neil Gaiman reviewed Return to Oz for Imagine magazine, and stated that "Terrifying and visionary, funny and exciting, Return to Oz is one of the very best fantasy films I've ever seen."

-By the time of the film's release, the only surviving cast member from the 1939 film was Ray Bolger, who said in an interview that although he had no desire to watch the film, he noted that "they have a beautiful young lady as Dorothy and what I've seen of the film looks intriguing.
-It might be interesting for today's young people to see another version of the story.
+By the time of the film's release, Ray Bolger, one of the surviving cast members from the 1939 film, said in an interview that although he had no desire to watch the film, he noted that "they have a beautiful young lady as Dorothy and what I've seen of the film looks intriguing.
+It might be interesting for today's young people to see another version of the story."

-Censorship

-The film was banned for a very short period of time in Ingham County, Michigan, due to reports of protests over its "restricted" rules at the Ingham County Library near Lansing.
-At the time, the library decided not to bring its sale to the film because it couldn't comply with the school board that "G-rated films were only allowed to be shown only."
-The ban was lifted soon afterward.

 Accolades

 The film received an Academy Award nomination for Best Visual Effects, but lost to Cocoon.
 The nomination was given to Will Vinton, Ian Wingrove, Zoran Perisic and Michael Lloyd.
 Fairuza Balk and Emma Ridley were nominated for Young Artist Awards and multiple Youthies.
 It received two Saturn Award nominations for Best Fantasy Film (losing to Ladyhawke) and Best Younger Actor for Fairuza Balk (who lost to Barret Oliver for D.A.R.Y.L.).